sunqinxuan/sunqinxuan.github.io/_pages/about.md

 <hr>

 In my spare time, I enjoy reading detective novels, practicing Chinese calligraphy, painting and occasionally writing poetry or book reviews.
-If you also enjoy these activities, feel free to click [this link](https://sunqinxuan.github.io/literature/) and also my [portfolio](https://sunqinxuan.github.io/portfolio/) to see more.
+If you also enjoy these activities, feel free to click [this link (where most literary works are created in Chinese)](https://sunqinxuan.github.io/literature/) and also my [portfolio](https://sunqinxuan.github.io/portfolio/) to see more.

 <center class="half">
     <img src="http://sunqinxuan.github.io/images/portfolio-2024-01-20-dingfengbo.jpg" width="370"/><img src="http://sunqinxuan.github.io/images/portfolio-2020-07-22.jpg" width="375"/>